Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Introduction

 \section{Introduction}

 Randomized controlled trials (RCTs) have improved empirical economics by providing internally valid estimates.
-However, in practice, feasibility constraints often confine trials to localized effects such as the effect in a specific site or subpopulations, or of a particular mechanism, as \cite{muralidharan2017experimentation} document.\footnote{Experiments in top economics journals are in median ``representative of a population of 10,885 units [...] and randomized in clusters of 26 units per cluster'' \citep{muralidharan2017experimentation}.}These effects, although useful, are often not sufficient to answer relevant policy questions about external validity and general equilibrium (GE) effects of at-scale interventions.
+However, in practice, feasibility constraints often confine trials to localized effects such as the effect in a specific site or subpopulation, or of a particular mechanism, as \cite{muralidharan2017experimentation} document.\footnote{Under tabulations in \cite{muralidharan2017experimentation} only $31\%$ of experiments in top economics journals sample units from a larger population.
+Of these, experiments are in median ``representative of a population of 10,885 units [...] and randomized in clusters of 26 units per cluster''.} These effects, although useful, are often not sufficient to answer relevant policy questions about external validity and general equilibrium (GE) effects of at-scale interventions.

-In response, a large literature in development \citep[e.g.,][]{meghir2022migration, ToddWolpin2006AER, attanasio2012education, de2025decoupling}, education and labor economics \citep[e.g.,][]{allende2019approximating, larroucau2024college, chetty2016effects}, and more recently industrial organization \citep[e.g.,][]{katz2025digital, allcott2025sources} combines experiments with external evidence—observational and/or results from experiments in other settings—to extrapolate policy-relevant counterfactuals that no single experiment can identify.
+In response, a large literature in development \citep[e.g.,][]{meghir2022migration, ToddWolpin2006AER, attanasio2012education, de2025decoupling}, education and labor economics \citep[e.g.,][]{allende2019approximating, bied2026job, chetty2016effects}, and more recently industrial organization \citep[e.g.,][]{katz2025digital, allcott2025sources} combines experiments with external evidence—observational and/or results from experiments in other settings—to extrapolate policy-relevant counterfactuals that no single experiment in the population of interest can identify.
 In our review of AEA journals over the past decade, about one-third of experimental papers complement experimental with observational inputs, either reduced-form or structural (Figure~\ref{fig:AEA_journals}).
-Since budget constraints often bind, such common practice raises the question of how to choose the most informative experiment(s) and design for policy-relevant estimands from a (typical large) menu of possible experiments \citep[e.g.][]{ravallion2012fighting, niederle2025experiments}.
+Since budget constraints often bind, this practice raises the question of how to choose and design the most informative experiments for policy-relevant estimands from a menu of feasible experiments \citep[e.g.][]{ravallion2012fighting, niederle2025experiments}.